vigetlabs/microcosm/docs/api/presenter.md

 }
 ```

-## Receiving Intents
+## Receiving Actions

 Though explicit, passing event callbacks down through a deep component
 hierarchy can be cumbersome and brittle.
 Presenters expose a method on
-`context` that enable child components to declare `intents` receivable
+`context` that enable child components to declare `actions` receivable
 by Presenters.

-The Form add-on can be used to broadcast intents to Presenters:
+The Form add-on can be used to broadcast actions to Presenters:

 ```javascript
 import React from 'react'